 -

-A deposit of 2 months’ rent also occurs, but it is often on the high side for rooms.
+A deposit of 2 months’ rent also occurs, but is often on the high side for rooms.

 -